MicrosoftDocs/memdocs/windows-365/architecture.md

 ## Virtual network connectivity

 Each Cloud PC has a virtual network interface card (NIC) in Microsoft Azure.
 The virtual NICs are created by Windows 365 in your Azure subscription.
-They’re attached to an Azure Virtual Network based on your on-premises network connection (OPNC) configuration.
+They’re attached to an Azure Virtual Network based on your [on-premises network connection (OPNC)](on-premises-network-connections.md) configuration.

 Windows 365 is [supported in a number of Azure regions](requirements.md#supported-azure-regions-for-cloud-pc-provisioning).
+You control which Azure region used by selecting an Azure virtual network from your Azure subscription when [creating an OPNC](create-on-premises-network-connection.md).
+The Azure virtual network's region determines where the Cloud PC is created and [hosted](architecture.md##hosted-on-behalf-of-connectivity).

 You can leverage Azure [virtual network peering](/azure/architecture/reference-architectures/hybrid-networking/hub-spoke) or [Virtual WAN](/azure/architecture/networking/hub-spoke-vwan-architecture) to extend access between Azure regions you currently use to one or more Windows 365 supported Azure regions.

 By using Azure Networking, Windows 365 lets you use Virtual Network security and routing features, including: